Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 • disruption of the valves in the stomach;

-The appearance of a sweetish odor in a child's mouth when exhaling indicates liver disease.
-If the disease passes in an acute form, other symptoms also occur: discoloration of nails and skin, a yellowish coating on the tongue, itching and a rash on the body.
-These symptoms indicate acute liver failure, impairment of its work and blood flow.
+The appearance of a sweetish odor from a child’s mouth when exhaling indicates liver disease.
+If the disease occurs in an acute form, other symptoms also occur: changes in the color of the nails and skin, a yellowish coating on the tongue, itching and rash on the body.
+These symptoms indicate acute liver failure, disruption of its function and blood flow.

-Liver disease is indicated by a sweetish or rotten odor, not only from the mouth.
-Over time, the skin of the baby begins to exude the same aroma.
+Liver disease is indicated by a sweetish or rotten odor not only from the mouth.
+Over time, the baby’s skin begins to exude the same aroma.

-If additional symptoms appear, you need to urgently consult a doctor who will send you for tests and ultrasound.
+If additional symptoms appear, you should immediately consult a doctor, who will refer you for tests and an ultrasound.
 If measures are not taken in time and treatment is not started, the child may fall into a coma.

 • taking medications;